-This pass, which lets one person fly free with you for up to two years, was already SIMPLE to earn, but now you can literally have it in hand in just TWO steps.
+Right now, you can still earn this pass, which lets one person fly free with you for up to two years, was already SIMPLE to earn, in just TWO steps.
 AMAZING!

-So by applying for ONE Southwest personal credit card (you can only hold 1 personal Southwest card) and ONE business Southwest credit card and then meeting the minimum spend, you will have earned more than the 125,000 Southwest points required to earn your pass.
+By applying for BOTH Southwest business credit cards (you CAN hold both business cards, but only 1 Southwest personal card) 30 days apart and then meeting the minimum spend for each, you will have earned more than the 125,000 Southwest points required to earn your pass.

 Note: To apply for the credit cards included in this post, please use the links within this post or click on TRAVEL CREDIT CARDS on the main menu shown in the image below (choose Airline).
 This allows us to earn a commission — at no cost to you — to help support the blog and our free content.
 I sincerely appreciate you taking this step!